-- (h) Relationship to anyone who is or was a registered lobbyist in the previous 2 years; spouse, father, mother, son, or daughter.
-Yes No - (i) Compensated employment, currently or in the previous 3 years, by any registered election or reelection committee registered with the Secretary of State or any county clerk of the State of Illinois, or any political action committee registered with either the Secretary of State or the Federal Board of Elections.
-Yes No - (j) Relationship to anyone; spouse, father, mother, son, or daughter; who was a compensated employee in the last 2 years by any registered election or re-election committee registered with the Secretary of State or any county clerk of the State of Illinois, or any political action committee registered with either the Secretary of State or the Federal Board of Elections.

-3. Communication Disclosure.

-Disclose the name and address of each lobbyist and other agent of the bidder or offeror who is not identified in Section 2 of this form, who is has communicated, is communicating, or may communicate with any State officer or employee concerning the bid or offer.
+(h) Relationship to anyone who is or was a registered lobbyist in the previous 2 years; spouse, father, mother, son, or daughter.
+YesNo (i) Compensated employment, currently or in the previous 3 years, by any registered election or reelection committee registered with the Secretary of State or any county clerk of the State of Illinois, or any political action committee registered with either the Secretary of State or the Federal Board of Elections.
+YesNo (j) Relationship to anyone; spouse, father, mother, son, or daughter; who was a compensated employee in the last 2 years by any registered election or re-election committee registered with the Secretary of State or any county clerk of the State of Illinois, or any political action committee registered with either the Secretary of State or the Federal Board of Elections.
+Yes No 3.
+Communication Disclosure.
+Disclose the name and address of each lobbyist and other agent of the bidder or offeror who is not identified in Section 2 of this form, who is has communicated, is communicating, or may communicate with any State officer of employee concerning the bid or offer.
 This disclosure is a continuing obligation and must be promptly supplemented for accuracy throughout the process and throughout the term of the contract.
-If no person is identified, enter "None" on the line below:

-Name and address of person(s):
+If no person is identified, enter "None" on the line below: Name and address of person(s):

 4. Debarment Disclosure.
 For each of the persons identified under Sections 2 and 3 of this form, disclose whether any of the following has occurred within the previous 10 years: debarment from contracting with any governmental entity; professional licensure discipline; bankruptcies; adverse civil judgments and administrative findings; and criminal felony convictions.
 This disclosure is a continuing obligation and must be promptly supplemented for accuracy throughout the procurement process and term of the contract.
-If no person is identified, enter "None" on the line below:

-Name of person(s): Nature of disclosure: APPLICABLE STATEMENT This Disclosure Form A is submitted on behalf of the INDIVIDUAL named on previ benalty of perjury, I certify the contents of this disclosure to be true and accurate knowledge. ous page.
-Under to the best of my Completed by: Signature of Individual or Authorized Representative Date NOT APPLICABLE STATEMENT is organization meet Inder penalty of perjury, I have determined that no individuals associated with th is organization meet Inder penalty of perjury, I have determined that no individuals associated with th he criteria that would require the completion of this Form A. - Jnder penalty of perjury, I have determined that no individuals associated with th he criteria that would require the completion of this Form A. - NOT APPLICABLE STATEMENT Under penalty of perjury, I have determined that no individuals associated with th he criteria that would require the completion of this Form A. This Disclosure Form A is submitted on behalf of the CONTRACTOR listed on the - Under penalty of perjury, I have determined that no individuals associated with th he criteria that would require the completion of this Form A. Fhis Disclosure Form A is submitted on behalf of the CONTRACTOR listed on the previous page.
+If no person is identified, enter "None" on the line below: Name of person(s): Nature of disclosure: APPLICABLE STATEMENT This Disclosure Form A is submitted on behalf of the INDIVIDUAL named on previous page.
+Under penalty of perjury, I certify the contents of this disclosure to be true and accurate to the best of my knowledge.
+Completed by: Signature of Individual or Authorized Representative Date NOT APPLICABLE STATEMENT Under penalty of perjury, I have determined that no individuals associated with this organization meet the criteria that would require the completion of this Form A. This Disclosure Form A is submitted on behalf of the CONTRACTOR listed on the previous page.
+Signature of Authorized Representative Date